// echo $row["ID"] ?>

 Alfred C. Aman

-Roscoe C. O'Byrne Professor of Law
+Roscoe C. O'Byrne Chair in Law

 Professor Alfred C. Aman earned an AB with distinction in Political Science from the University of Rochester in 1967 and his JD from the University of Chicago Law School in 1970.
 He served for nearly 15 years on faculty at the Cornell Law School and was director of its International Legal Studies program from 1988-1991 before joining IU as dean of the Maurer School of Law from 1991-2002.
 Professor Aman is the Roscoe C. O'Byrne Professor of Law at the IU Maurer School of Law.